voxpupuli/hiera-eyaml/README.md

     $ eyaml -i filename.eyaml         # Edit an eyaml file in place

-When editing eyaml files, you will see that the unencrypted plaintext is marked to allow the eyaml tool to identify the encryption method and a number to differentiate every decrypted block.
+When editing eyaml files, you will see that the unencrypted plaintext is marked to allow the eyaml tool to identify each encrypted block, along with the encryption method.
 This is used to make sure that the block is encrypted again only if the clear text value has changed, and is encrypted using the original encryption mechanism (see plugable encryption later).

 A decrypted file might look like this: